 These last four years have been the most inspiring of my career, what a ride it has been!
 It’s been a great opportunity and an amazing experience, joining this unique Seattle start-up as one of the first employees in Tableau’s Frankfurt office.
-Watching our DACH team growing to 120+ people is far more than I had imagined at the beginning, it is simply amazing!
+Watching our DACH team grow to 120+ people is far more than I had imagined at the beginning, it is simply amazing!

 Anyone can analyze basic social media data in a few steps.
 But once you’ve started diving into social analytics, how do you bring it to the next level?
 This session will cover strategies for scaling a social data program.
 You’ll learn skills such as how to directly connect to your social media data with a Web Data Connector, considerations for building scalable data sources, and tips for using metadata and calculations for more sophisticated analysis.

 Here are some key takeaways and links (i.e. additional resources) featured during my TC18 sessions to help you formulate your social media data program in order to build a stronger presence and retrieve powerful insights: